Adam014/sveltick/README.md

 Welcome to **Sveltick**!
 This is a super lightweight 🦋 and fun performance-tracking library for your Svelte apps.
 Track important performance metrics like:

-## 🚀 New Version 1.2.0
+## 🚀 New Version 1.3.0

-- Added performance alerts for all metrics (FCP, LCP, TTI, CLS, Component Render Times)
-- Customizable thresholds for alerts
+- Providing a performance score based on how well the app meets the defined thresholds.
+- Offering feedback in a fun way, rewarding high scores and encouraging improvements for lower scores.
+- `runPerformanceTracker()` - main function that runs all the tracking, alerts, and gamification features.
+- Users can customize what they want to run through options like `trackMetrics`, `showAlerts`, and `enableGamification`.

 ## 📊 Metrics to check